jmazzuca92/unit-1-homework/README.md

 # **Results**

-Since inception, easyfinancial has served more than 450,000 customers and issued over $3.9 billion in loans<sup>4</sup>.
-Core metrics to measure the success of the business are size of the loan portfolio ($1.1 billion, fiscal 2019), revenues ($470 million, fiscal 2019), assets ($1.1 million, fiscal 2019) and the number of active customers (186,000, fiscal 2019)<sup>4</sup>.
-Of all the major competitors, Fairstone is the largest with over 240 branch locations with no public comparable information available, but it is not a publicly traded entity like easyfinancial.
+Since inception, easyfinancial has served more than 450,000 customers and issued over $3.9 billion in loans<sup>5</sup>.
+Core metrics to measure the success of the business are size of the loan portfolio ($1.1 billion, fiscal 2019), revenues ($470 million, fiscal 2019), assets ($1.1 million, fiscal 2019) and the number of active customers (186,000, fiscal 2019)<sup>5</sup>.
+Of all the major competitors, Fairstone is the largest with over 240 branch locations<sup>3</sup> with no public comparable information available, but it is not a publicly traded entity like easyfinancial.
 This is a testament to the dominance in market share easyfinancial has been able to achieve.

 # **Recommendations**

+I would recommend that easyfinancial offer personal and commercial credit cards with a rewards program to stimulate transaction volume.
+With current loans offered having interest rates between 19.99% - 29.99%<sup>5</sup> this is right in line with the average credit card retail interest of 19.99% and 22.99% for cash advances.
+This would be a good way to scale the size of their customer base.
+The larger customer base helps mitigate the risk of loan losses by the law of large numbers.
+This is an easier stepping stone into the revolving credit market and if proven to be successful, can translate to being able to offer other revolving credit facilities such as a personal line of credit.
+This can also be a method of making their existing customer base more sticky.
+For example, when a customer finishes paying off their personal loan, easyfinancial can then extend them a credit card as a reward for their accomplishment.
+All of these factors help to drive revenue growth and enables easyfinancial to collect more consumer data and further enhance their current products and processes.
+Above all, this product can seamlessly blends in with the company's exisiting technology.
+It also gives the company an entry point into the near-field communication and chip-and-pin technology to make their point-of-sale line of business more robust.

 ### **References**
 ###### <sup>1</sup> Almazora, L. (2020, February 25). *Fintech's footprint growing in Canada's lending landscape.
 Wealth Professional*. https://www.wealthprofessional.ca/news/industry-news/fintechs-footprint-growing-in-canadas-lending-landscape/326639.
-###### <sup>2</sup> *easyfinancial - Crunchbase Company Profile & Funding*. https://www.crunchbase.com/organization/easyfinancial
+###### <sup>2</sup> *easyfinancial - Crunchbase Company Profile & Funding*.
+Crunchbase.
+(2020). https://www.crunchbase.com/organization/easyfinancial
-###### <sup>3</sup> Fairstone Financial Inc. (2020).
-Leading alternative Canadian lender of personal loans.
+###### <sup>3</sup> Fairstone Financial Inc. (2020). *Leading alternative Canadian lender of personal loans*.
 About Fairstone - Responsible Canadian Lender of Loan Solutions. https://www.fairstone.ca/canadianlender.
 ###### <sup>4</sup> goeasy Ltd. (2020). (rep.). *2019 Annual Report*.
 Retrieved from https://investors.goeasy.com/static-files/39e673eb-b24d-4abc-9978-53f8d81d927e
 ###### <sup>5</sup> goeasy Ltd. (2020). *Corporate Profile*. goeasy Ltd. https://investors.goeasy.com/corporate-profile
 ###### <sup>6</sup> goeasy Ltd. (2020).
 Easyfinancial small business loans. https://easyfinancial.merchantgrowth.com/